 Favorites

-In this second part of the blog, we will go further in depth in the chemical nature of some of the more common surfactant subgroups like, amine-oxides, alkyl polyglucosides (APGs), docusates, betaines and amino acid surfactants.
-We will also discuss the upcoming world of natural, green, eco-friendly, and plant surfactants.
+In this third blog post, we will go further in depth in the chemical nature of some of the more common surfactant subgroups like, amine-oxides, alkyl poly glucosides (APGs), docusates, betaines, and amino acid surfactants.

 Carrier Oils for Skin and Hair